oauthstuff/draft-oauth-par/main.md

 PAR allows the authorization server to authenticate the client before any user interaction happens.
 The increased confidence in the identity of the client during the authorization process allows the authorization server to refuse illegitimate requests much earlier in the process, which can prevent attempts to spoof clients or otherwise tamper with or misuse an authorization request.

-Note that HTTP `POST` requests to the authorization endpoint via the user-agent, as described in Section 3.1 of [@!RFC6749] and Section 3.1.2.1 of [@OIDC], could also be used to cope with the request size limitations described above.
+Note that HTTP `POST` requests to the authorization endpoint via the user agent, as described in Section 3.1 of [@!RFC6749] and Section 3.1.2.1 of [@OIDC], could also be used to cope with the request size limitations described above.
 However, it's only optional per [@!RFC6749] and, even when supported, it is a viable option for traditional web applications but is prohibitively difficult to use with mobile apps.
 Those apps typically invoke a custom tab with an URL that is translated into a GET request.
 Using `POST` would require the app to first open a web page under its control in the custom tab that in turn would initiate the form `POST` towards the authorization server.
 PAR is simpler to use and has additional security benefits as described above.

 ## Introductory Example

-In traditional OAuth 2.0, a client typically initiates an authorization request by directing the user-agent to make an HTTP request like the following to the authorization server's authorization endpoint (extra line breaks and indentation for display purposes only):
+In traditional OAuth 2.0, a client typically initiates an authorization request by directing the user agent to make an HTTP request like the following to the authorization server's authorization endpoint (extra line breaks and indentation for display purposes only):

 ```
   GET /authorize?response_type=code